aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt_start.md

 ```
 ## Step 3: Configure nr_hugepages

-Neuron Runtime uses 2MB hugepages for the input feature map buffers and the output feature map buffers for all loaded models.
+Neuron Runtime uses 2MB hugepages for the input feature map buffers and the output feature map buffers of all loaded models.
 By default Neuron Runtime uses 128 2MB hugepages per Inferentia.
 Hugepages is a system wide resource.
 The allocation of 2MB hugepages should be done at boot time or as soon as possible after boot.
 To allocate at boot time, pass **hugepages** option to the kernel, for example, to allocate 128 2MB hugepages use as a linux boot param:

 ```
 hugepages=128